dan-reznik/Isodynamic-Map-GPU/README.md

 <img src="mathematica.png" alt="alt text" width="400">

-So in the above, the (red) equilateral is sent to the green triangle, which is sent to the blue triangle, and then back to the red equilateral, etc. As M slides within an identity zone, while both green an blue triangles do change, a third application of the map goes back to the original T.
+So in the above, the (red) equilateral is sent to the green triangle, which is sent to the blue triangle, and then back to the red equilateral, etc. Moving M within an identity zone causes changes to both green an blue triangles, however a third application of the map is stationary and equal to the original T.

 Computing the identity zones with Mathematica's `RegionPlot[]` produces beautiful results but it is rather computationally expensive (minutes to hours for a single frame).
 Enter the world of massive GPU parallelism and the amazing [GPU.js](gpu.rocks) library.
 Leveraging the power of the GPU directly from browser javascript, we can calculate identity zones dynamically for a *moving* family of triangles at dozens of frames per second!